azagaya/laigter-docs/docs/source/Introduction/main-window.rst

 - |presets| Presets: Lets you save/load/apply presets to the selected textures.
 Will be covered in other sections.

-- Language: Lets you select the language of your preference for the gui.
+- Language: Lets you select the language of your preference for the GUI.

 - |about| About: Opens a window with information about Laigter version, contributors, supporters, links to relevant sites, etc.

-- |themes| Theme: Lets you select the theme for the gui.
+- |themes| Theme: Lets you select the theme for the GUI.
 - |add-plugin| Install Plugin: Opens a dialog to select a plugin from your file system and install it to Laigter.

 - |remove-plugin| Delete Plugin: Opens a dialog to select and delete a specific plugin.